anegan-hub/Project-Iris-flower-data-set/README.md

 ## Pandas built in functions

 By using the **Pandas** built in functions I was able to efficiently create the summary of the data.
-Note as I'm saving the printed command to the output.txt file i use "string" and the character "\n" (creates a newline), to provide a cleaner visualization of the data.
+Note, as I'm saving the printed command to the output.txt file, i use "string" and the character "\n" (creates a newline), to provide a clean visualization of the data.
 The following built in functions were used:

 - **DataFrame.groupby().size ()** - groupby(); used to split the data into groups, size();returns the number of values in the data.
 Here I grouped the data by 'species' including size.